Medicinal Thunder God Vine Safety Notice and Common Side Effects

 Stomach and duodenal ulcer.

-Thunder God Vine dosage : please also consider reading the medicinal TGV dosage page
+Thunder God Vine dosage and Common Drug Association : please also consider reading the medicinal TGV dosage page

 Here is the original document in Chinese, for those of you who have some.